Osaka Right Now

 Fake Monk Donations

-How to avoid: Do not accept any unsolicited items from individuals dressed as monks.
-Real monks do not solicit donations in this manner.
+How to avoid: Do not accept unsolicited items from strangers near shrines or stations.
+Real temple donations in Japan are passive and clearly marked.

 -

-LOW RISKTrigger:A polite stranger asks to use your phone, claiming they've lost theirs.
+LOW RISKTrigger:A stranger urgently asks to borrow your phone

 Mistakes to Avoid